ralphcoder/quick-health-checker/README.md

 The app is made simple and with good UI..

 This repository also contains an **apk** to install directly on the device.
-So have a check on your health💪..
+So have a check on your health 💪..